shadowrezi/just-userbot/README.md

 ## just-userbot
-is a Python userbot built using the Pyrogram library.
+**is a Python userbot built using the Pyrogram library.
 It's designed to enhance your Telegram experience with various features and commands.
-With just-userbot, you can perform actions like simulating typing, controlling your PC, performing magic tricks, and even using ChatGPT for generating text.
+With this userbot, you can perform actions like simulating typing, controlling your PC, performing magic tricks, and even using ChatGPT for generating text.**

 ## Features

+- **Prefixes are `/` and `.`**

 - **All your message will with typing effect, you need to try it :) ⌨️**